udehgoodness/devops/README.md

 # DevOps Engineer

-As a newly trained DevOps engineer, you've gained valuable skills in automating, optimizing, and streamlining the software development and delivery processes.
+As a newly trained DevOps engineer, I've gained valuable skills in automating, optimizing, and streamlining the software development and delivery processes.

-#Overview:
+# Overview:

-This course has equipped you with the following key skills and knowledge:
+This course has equipped me with the following key skills and knowledge:

 		Version Control:
 	•	Proficient use of Git for source code version control.